10 benefits of your nib membership

 If you're earning over $90,000 as a single or over $180,000 as a couple, family or single-parent family, you could be affected by the Medicare Levy Surcharge (MLS) if you don't hold private hospital cover for the full financial year.
 If this sounds like you, you could be up for $900 or more in extra tax if you don’t have the right level of Hospital cover.
 Visit the Australian Tax Office website for specific rules for calculating income for MLS purposes.

 When it comes to accidents, we assume it’ll never happen to us.
 But, unfortunately that’s not always the case.
 Last financial year, nib funded over 330,000 hospital admissions and almost 3.8 million Extras visits for our members, amounting to $4.5 million paid in claims per day.
 The average benefit paid on behalf of our members for a hospital episode was $3,237, which isn’t exactly loose change.

-Without the right cover, wait times in the public system can be weeks, and even months.
+Without the right cover, wait times in the public system can be weeks or even months.
 And if you choose to go to a private hospital without the right cover, your treatment won’t come cheap.